squareTop/murdoch-ict374-assignment-2/README.md

 1. Requirements
 1. Definition of Command Line Syntax
 1. A Note on Implementing the Command Line Parser
-1. A Note on Claiming Zombie Processes as You Go (Back to Beginning)
+1. A Note on Claiming Zombie Processes as You Go
-1. A Note on Interruption of Slow System Calls by Signals (Back to Beginning)
+1. A Note on Interruption of Slow System Calls by Signals

 ## Description